 Queen Victoria loved all things Scottish, and was introduced to a new blend for her Afternoon Tea, by a Scottish Tea Master during one of her visits.
 She enjoyed it so much she took the same blend back to London, and it became known as English Breakfast Tea, although originally created in Scotland.

 Will your morning cuppa ever taste the same again?
 It was traded for drugs, smuggled and stolen, and then invented in Scotland, but falsely called ‘English’.
 What a history.
 What a drink!

-Enjoy yours at Brewhemia’s Afternoon Tea in Edinburgh, the Red Bus Bistro Tours in Glasgow and Edinburgh, and The Secret Garden G & Tea events on Sundays, also in Edinburgh.
+Enjoy yours at Brewhemia’s Afternoon Tea in Edinburgh, the Red Bus Bistro Tours in Glasgow and Edinburgh.
+Try The Secret Garden Distillery own range of tea created using the same botanicals from their award winning, Secret Garden Gin.
 Or sample The Teasmith Gin, or Ginti, for their unique take on Scottish Gin & tea.

 Follow us on our Socials